-The average cost of motorcycle insurance in the US is $702 a year.
-However, this can vary depending on your age, your coverage, and several other factors.
+The average motorcycle insurance cost in the US is $721 a year.
+However, this can vary depending on your age, coverage, and other factors.
 So, how much is motorcycle insurance in your state?

 Here’s a breakdown:

 Of the ten most expensive states for health insurance, seven are located in the Southern half of the country.
-There are reasons for that, which we’ll get into in a minute.
+We’ll get into the reasons for that in a minute.
 Here’s a quick look at the ten most expensive states:

 Of the top 10 cheapest states for motorcycle insurance, all but one are located in the Northern half of the country.
 Once again, there are good financial reasons for this, which we’ll explain.
 Here’s a chart of the ten most affordable states for motorcycle insurance: